reporting pixel for marketing campaign

 Our education philosophy reaches across each undergraduate degree program and is grounded in a liberal arts education that’s combined with practical and professional learning experiences.
 We expect our students to learn not just from their classes and professors, but from each other, and to develop and explore their educational opportunities in both classroom and real-world settings.

-Setting You up for Success
+Setting You up For Success

 An underlying promise of earning a bachelor’s degree is the opportunity for success in your given field.
 To enact that promise, Rockford University created the Office of Student Success and Retention, which commits itself to aid and guide our diverse student body to both realize and accomplish their educational and professional goals.